octo-technology/OpenTezos/docs/blockchain-basics/introduction.md

 # Introduction to decentralisation and cryptocurrencies

+In this chapter, the reader will get a glimpse on the "cryptocurrencies" and "blockchains" global context of emergence.
+From the first "blockchain" Bitcoin to other systems like Tezos, a brief history of these protocols is pictured.

 ## Context
 On **31st October, 2008**, under the "Satoshi Nakamoto" _pseudonym_, the Bitcoin whitepaper is discreetly released.
 In the title and the "abstract" paragraph, we can understand that the aim of _his_ invention is creating an "electronic cash system", a kind of currency, which is able to disconnect itself from any centralised entity.